shabbirmahmud/zotify/README.md

 ### Compatibility with official version

 Do note that `--skip-previous` and `--skip-duplicates` won't immediately work with playlists and albums downloaded using the official version (both dev and main branches).
 To make the playlist/album compatible with this fork such that `--skip-previous` and `--skip-duplicates` will both work, simply add the `-m` or `--match` flag to the download command.
+This will try to match filenames present in the library to ones that are to be downloaded.
+Note that output formats should match between the current download command and the existing files.

 For example:
 ```